Study with us in London

 Each year you’ll undertake four core modules:

 This module will develop your performance skills.
 This will consist of band projects covering repertoire and original music making.
-You’ll also learn about stagecraft, studio and computer music production and learn from external professionals in our industry masterclasses.
+You’ll also learn about stagecraft, studio and digital music production and learn from external professionals in our industry masterclasses.
 You’ll also receive one-to-one tuition.

 You’ll learn about the role of music in society and the changing landscape of the music industry, enabling you to make the most from your music.
 Topics range from the business side – such as copyright, publishing, licensing and identifying your audience – to broader discussions on how your music fits in the cultural, societal, commercial and political landscape.

 Throughout the programme there is an emphasis on you as the individual, our focus is on your experiences and your self-reflection.
-You’ll learn through a blend of one-to-one or small group tuition, masterclasses and through meeting external mentors from the industry.
+You’ll learn through a blend of one-to-one and small group tuition, masterclasses and through meeting external mentors from the industry.

 Collaboration is a key part of the Trinity Laban experience; we believe it is at the heart of professional artistic life.
 Throughout the programme you will work with other students from different programmes and disciplines, whether that’s working side by side or by taking a leadership role.